animaone/castlevania-64-camera-routine/README.md

 # castlevania-64-camera-routine
 A few years ago I wanted to do a modding in this game.
-I couldn't remember why anymore, but after playing the game again for a while, I did.
+I couldn't remember why anymore, but after playing the game again for a while, I remembered.

 There are 2 castlevanias for Nintendo 64: Castlevania, also known as Castlevania64 and Castlevania Legacy of Darkness.